weaviate/weaviate-BEIR-benchmarks/README.md

 To run the tests, first grab the backup and query files from the google drive links below:

-YOur file system should look like this:
+Your file system should look like this:
 ```md
 -- backups / {BEIR-dataset-name}
 -- BEIR-Files / {BEIR-dataset-name}-Query.json